 - What is a linker region?

 The second level of chromosome compaction in eukaryotes involves the association of a string of nucleosomes into a fiber that is 30 nanometers (nm) wide (30-nm fiber).
-The formation of the 30-nm fiber depends on the linker histone H1 and nonhistone proteins.
-Two general models have been proposed for the 30-nm fiber (see Figure 2.4):
+The formation of the 30-nm fiber depends on the linker histone protein H1 and nonhistone proteins.
+Two 30-nm fiber structures have been proposed (see Figure 2.4):

 - Solenoid.
-The solenoid involves the interactions between nucleosomes to form a compact, symmetrical structure that resembles a helix.
-The solenoid form of the 30-nm fiber is advantageous because it allows a high degree of chromosome compaction.
-However, genes within the solenoid are not accessible for transcription.
+The solenoid involves tight interactions between nucleosomes to form a compact, symmetrical structure that resembles a cylinder.
+The solenoid form of the 30-nm fiber is advantageous because it allows a high degree of chromosome compaction; however, structural genes within the solenoid are not accessible for transcription.

 - Zigzag.
 In the zigzag, nucleosome interaction is minimal and the linker regions are free to bend and twist.
-The overall structure of the zigzag 30-nm fiber, as a result, is irregular.
-The zigzag form of the 30-nm fiber is advantageous because it promotes transcription, but the degree of chromosome compaction is not as great as with the solenoid form.
+As a result, the overall structure of the zigzag 30-nm fiber is irregular.
+The zigzag form of the 30-nm fiber is advantageous because it promotes the transcription of structural genes, but the degree of chromosome compaction is not as great as with the solenoid form.

 Recent evidence suggests that the zigzag form of the 30-nm fiber is found predominantly in cells; however, some scientists believe that the two forms of the 30-nm fiber can convert into each other depending on the needs of the cell.

-- What are the advantages and disadvantages of the solenoid and zigzag models of the 30-nm fiber?
+- What are the advantages and disadvantages of the solenoid and zigzag 30-nm fiber models?

-The third level of DNA compaction in eukaryotes involves the interaction of the 30-nm fibers with a collection of proteins in the nucleus (nuclear matrix) to form structures called radial loop domains (see Figure 2.5).
+The third level of DNA compaction in eukaryotes involves the interaction of the 30-nm fibers with nuclear matrix proteins to form radial loop domains (see Figure 2.5).
 The eukaryotic radial loop domain is somewhat similar to the prokaryotic microdomain, with each radial loop consisting of 25,000–200,000 base pairs (bp) of DNA.

 - What is a radial loop domain?

-- How do the MARs and the internal nuclear matrix contribute to radial loop domain formation?
+- How do the MARs and the internal nuclear matrix contribute to the formation of radial loop domains?

-The internal nuclear matrix also functions to organize the chromosomes within the nucleus of a cell.
-Every chromosome is located within a unique region of the nucleus called a chromosome territory.
-These chromosome territories within the nucleus can be visualized when the individual chromosomes are labelled with uniquely colored fluorescent dyes (see Figures 2.5 and 2.6).
+The internal nuclear matrix bound to radial loop domains also functions to localize each chromosome within a unique region of the nucleus called a chromosome territory.
+These chromosome territories within the nucleus can be visualized when the individual chromosomes are stained with uniquely colored fluorescent dyes (see Figures 2.5 and 2.6).